babashka/pods/README.md

 - Babashka pods allow you to leverage functionality from other programs regardless of the technology they were implemented in.
-As such, pods can be a light weight replacement for JNI.
+As such, pods can be a light weight replacement for native interop (JNI, JNA, etc.).

 - When developing pods, this library can be used to run tests for it on the JVM.